-We believe that all children should be equally valued in school.
-We believe that educational inclusion is about equal opportunities for all learners, whatever their age, gender, ethnicity, impairment, attainment and background.
+We believe that educational inclusion is about equal opportunities for all learners, whatever their age, gender, ethnicity, impairment, attainment and background and that every child should be equally valued in school.
 We strive to eliminate prejudice and discrimination, and to develop an environment where all children can flourish, feel safe and live life in all its fullness.
 This does not mean that we will treat all learners in the same way, but that we will respond to learners in ways which take account of their varied life experiences and needs.
 We will achieve this by making reasonable adjustments and adaptations to teaching, the curriculum and the school environment whilst maintaining high expectations and an understanding of the whole child and their individual needs.